pulumi/docs/content/docs/guides/crosswalk/kubernetes/_index.md

 ---

-Pulumi Crosswalk for Kubernetes is a collection of industry-standard best-practices and tasks for managing Kubernetes and its infrastructure in production.
+Pulumi Crosswalk for Kubernetes is a collection of industry-standard best-practices, and tasks for managing Kubernetes and its infrastructure in production.

-This guide is for provisioning and configuring production-grade Kubernetes clusters, and deploying into the clusters.
+This guide is for provisioning and configuring production-grade Kubernetes clusters, and deploying workloads into the clusters.

 If you are just getting started with Pulumi and Kubernetes, the [Get Started][k8s-get-started] guide is a better place to start.

 ## Overview